eezipc/fullstackframeworks-django/README.md

 * I would have liked to add an Amazon or Ebay api to the site.
 * I would also have liked to add multiple images for each product.
+* I would like to link existing user accounts to the blog app so users can create their own blogs.

 ## Tools